mnemnion/ledger-tools/readme.md

 you sold for it.

-The resulting ledger is in the order of the rows of the CSV, unless it's not.
+The resulting ledger is in the order of the rows of the CSV, unless it's reverse.
 To sort them use the creatively-named `date_sort.py`.
 Note that it reads a limited subset of the ledger-cli language and tries to do the right thing with lines it doesn't recognize; if you have a use that breaks it, I'm interested, please file an issue.